 It wasn’t until Apple introduced the Apple II computer in 1980 that spreadsheets, as we recognize them today, were introduced to the general public.
 The Apple II launched with Visicalc, which only offered 8 columns and 64 rows.
 Then came Lotus 1-2-3, created by a former employee of Visicalc, which you may have heard of.

 But the problem with using Excel for financial modeling is that it hasn’t quite caught up with the times.
-While Excel is powerful and very customizable, it is also very much a manual labor of love, leading to unnecessary friction for end-users (more on this later).
+While financial modeling Excel sheets are powerful and very customizable, it is also very much a manual labor of love, leading to unnecessary friction for end-users.

 What are the different types of financial models?

-In order to understand why Excel is not the best option for financial modeling, we must first discuss the various types of financial models that a CFO or financial analyst might employ or be called upon to produce for stakeholders.
+In order to understand why Excel is no longer the best option for financial modeling, we must first discuss the various types of financial models that a CFO or financial analyst might employ or be called upon to produce for stakeholders.